 Being a student is generally seen as a job in Denmark.
-It is something you do for a living (full time).
+It is something you do for a living (full time), but the rest of the week you are a private citizen..

-As a student, you often live in residential halls (called kollegiums), shared flats, or maybe even your own flat.
+As a student, you often live in residential halls called kollegiums, shared flats, or maybe even your own flat.
 You will cook, clean, pay your bills, and do everything else yourself, and then commute (by bike or public transportation) to the university where you have your classes.
 You will study, prepare, read, and agonise over exams, but what you do in your free time is not based on what you study.